Keeping Your Baby in a Rear-Facing Car Seat

 Tips for Using a Rear-Facing Car Seat

-Remember that installation is the most important process when it comes to your baby’s car seat.
-It doesn’t matter if they’re sitting in a rear-facing car seat if that seat is installed incorrectly.
-Make sure the seat is installed tightly in the vehicle—it shouldn’t move even an inch sideways, forward, or back—and ensure that the harness is snug, with the chest clip placed in the center of your child’s chest.
+Remember that installation is one of the most important processes when it comes to your baby’s car seat.
+Make sure the seat is installed tightly in the vehicle—it shouldn’t move even an inch sideways, forward, or back—and ensure that the harness is snug.

-Also, never place a rear-facing car seat in the front of a vehicle with an active front passenger airbag, as if the airbag inflates, it will most likely hit the back of the car seat and seriously injure your child’s head.
-Always install the rear-facing car seat in the back of the car.
+Also, never place a rear-facing car seat in the front of a vehicle with an active front passenger airbag, as if the airbag inflates, it will hit the back of the car seat and cause serious injury or death.
+Always install a rear-facing car seat in the back of the car.

 If you’re using a convertible or 3-in-1 car seat in the rear-facing position, it’s essential that the seat belt or lower anchor webbing is routed through the correct belt path.
-When in doubt, check the manual or the instructions that come with the car seat.
+When in doubt, check the manual or the instructions that come with the car seat, or ask us for help.

 If your car is particularly small, you might also want to check if it’s alright that the car seat may contact the front seat of the vehicle.
-If you can’t find this information in the manual, check online or ask a professional from the store you bought the car seat in.
+If you can’t find this information in the manual, check online or ask us.

 Lastly, make sure the seat is installed at the correct angle, to ensure your child’s head is supported and doesn’t flop forward.
 When in doubt, check the instructions on what the best angle is and how to adjust the seat if needed.